When a man is forced to choose between what is honourable and what is right, how would he know which is the best choice?

 He couldn’t help but look down at the dead hand, to process what he had just done.
 Aedan immediately got a strange feeling in his stomach, like it was tightening.
 The man’s eyes were still wide open, empty.
 He... he sickly enjoyed it.

-Aedan walked slowly, as he mind felt as though it had been cooked a little.
+He sighed.
+Aedan walked slowly, as his mind felt as though he had cooked it a little.
 It isn’t like he hadn’t seen men die before.
 It always happened at tournaments, and during contracts on monsters and the Black Magic Rebellion.
 Several people he knew had been killed.
 He had been watching people die and burn for the past year now.
 This was no different.

 King Jasper was entirely alone in the room, except for the flaming torches that lined the hall.
 He paced back and forth in front of the throne.
 The King was talking to himself again, loudly and angrily.
-His dark green eyes, wild and feral, looked up to meet Aedan as he walked briskly across to meet his King.
+His dark green eyes, wild and feral, looked up to meet Aedan as he raced to meet his King.

 “I thought I commanded you to bring me my treasonous brother’s head!
 I want that bastard dead, that traitor, you’ll bring me his head or I’ll have you murdered like the rest!”